bhatti/PlexServices/README.md

 have default constructor for this option to work.

 ### Adding Streaming Quotes Service over Websockets
-Here is an example of creating a streaming quote server that sends real-time quote quotes over the websockets.
+Here is a small example of creating a streaming quote server that sends real-time quote quotes over the websockets.